 This experience has value on it’s own for small teams, but it (seems like it) would become increasingly interesting as more people engage.
 After all, contributions are measured based on their relationship to other contributions.
 The more people engage with contributions the more engaging and rewarding it will be to create and engage with more content.

-Ideally the price of rewards for contributions would scale with the amount of engagement, but this requires a sustainable economic model that doesn’t rely on @decentralion and Protocol Labs.
+Ideally the price of rewards for contributions would scale with the amount of engagement, but this requires a sustainable economic model that doesn’t rely on @decentralion and @protocol.
 While sustainable and organically driven economic models that incentivize and reward contributions towards a common goal are important, this thread is not about that.

 This thread is about discussing the social aspect of SourceCred.
 This will help us focus on the unique value prop of SourceCred, how to leverage that to create more value for our community, and… maybe… even make boring things fun and rewarding.